Exercises For Strength Training 101

 Rest and recovery

-Your body produces growth hormone when you sleep which will help you recover from your workout session.
+Your body produces growth hormones when you sleep which will help you recover from your workout session.
 Sleeping at least 7-8 hours every day is sufficient for growth and recovery.

 Progression is key

 No matter what exercise routine you are doing, always remember progression is important.
 Progression will make you stronger and bigger.
-Don’t just go about adding too much weight, add small increments each week or a couple of rest, as long as you are progressing, you will grow.
+Don’t just go about adding too much weight, add small increments each week, as long as you are progressing, you will grow.

 Now that you know the exercises for strength training and how to use them, focus and work hard on your training.
 If you do this well you will produce excellent results.